FoUnDeRR/FoUnDeRR/README.md

-Hey, I'm FoUnDeR.
-New-born for the world of developer & passionate graphic designer for hire.
+<center>Hey, I'm FoUnDeR.
+New-born for the world of developers & passionate graphic designer for hire.</center>
 I spend most of my time in Discord, making stuff from JavaScript and managing a small number of communities for a living .-.